treeHouse2023/Landing-page_Animation/README.md

 ## Inspiration

 The idea for this project came from various YouTube tutorials that explored creating 3D effects with CSS.
 These tutorials provided the foundation, which I then adapted and expanded upon to develop this interactive landing page.

+## Usage

+You can use the code and adapt it to create your own interactive landing pages or incorporate similar effects into your projects.

+## Contributing

+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request.
+Contributions are welcome!